Consumers in Los Angeles and Minneapolis-St. Paul excel at managing their finances, based on credit scores adjusted for income and other factors

 Demographics may be playing a role as well.
 One surprising tailwind that helps LA financially is a dearth of divorces.
 Its population of divorced adults in 2014 was 17 percent, the second-lowest of the cities after New York.
 Divorces disrupt finances and frequently lead to unpaid bills, causing a big hit to credit scores.
 LA, like New York, has a high proportion of never-married people, which limits the divorce rate.
 And its high home prices, second-highest of the group at $495,000, often make couples think twice about splitting up, Lohrenz said.
 “The high cost of living may be keeping families together,” she said.

-No. 2 city takes different
+No. 2 city takes different route to success

 No. 2 city Minneapolis-St. Paul almost tied LA in money management skills.
 Unlike LA, the Twin Cities have many advantages, including high education levels and a strong economy, with the second-best jobless rate during the study period.
 Its average credit score is high, too – No. 1 in the group.